MEDIAART-3BB3/VR-Tutorials/Tutorial_Virtual_Reality_Artwork-World-Building_and_Futurism.md

 animation="property:rotation; to: 0 360 0; dur: 2000; loop: true"
 ```

-## Step 9: Submit your artwork to Avenue to Learn
+## Step 9: Submit your completed artwork

 - **Click** "Share" > "Public: Anyone with a link can view" in your Codecademy workspace

 - **Copy and Submit** the link to Avenue to Learn

-## Artwork example code using a custom environment
+## Example of complete artwork code (using a custom environment)

 - **Check** the complete working code below: